juananestival/ps-genesys-adapter-v2511/README.md

 3. Start the adapter application:
     ```bash
-    # Make sure you have configured your .env file with PORT and API_KEY
+    # Make sure you have configured your .env file with PORT and GENESYS_API_KEY
     python main.py
     ```